vbhayden/Quest-64-Glitchless-Guide/README.md

 **🛑 Before Continuing:** While this guide will eventually become more thorough and beginner-friendly, atm the reader is assumed to be familiar with the base game and location of spirits / items.
 If this isn't the case, then watching a VOD of Glitchless All Spirits on 2x speed may be more useful atm.

+**🛠 Work In Progress**: This guide will be slowly updated as I have time to make it, so things will likely be fairly barebones for awhile.

 For more information, **[Join the Discord](https://discord.gg/mZnpAt2ZsY)**!

 ## Table of Contents 📝